ChinmayGopal931/Motivate-app/README.md

 ## Overview

-GFDI is a decentralized application (dApp) that leverages the power of financial incentives to help users complete their tasks and achieve their goals.
+Motivate is a decentralized application (dApp) that leverages the power of financial incentives to help users complete their tasks and achieve their goals.
 By staking MATIC tokens against your promises and having a friend verify completion, you create a powerful motivation system backed by smart contracts.

 ### How It Works